Scoop: These Shunga Scenes By Hosoda Eishi Were Missing at the BM Exhibition

-The “mise en scene” displays appropriate exotic costumes, furnishing and accoutrements, as well as a pet monkey and dog.
+The “mise en scene” displays appropriate exotic costumes, furnishing and accouterments, as well as a pet monkey and dog.
 Two of the scenes offer panoramic views of Nagasaki bay and trading ships.

 The artist responsible for these excellent works is Hosoda Eishi (1756-1829), who is considered one of the best portraitists of female beauty in Japanese history.
 He was of high-ranking samurai birth.
-From the late 1780s he designed ukiyo-e prints and books, and from about 1800 onwards he devoted himself entirely to the production of autograph brush paintings.
+From the late 1780s he designed ukiyo-e prints and books, and from about 1800 onward he devoted himself entirely to the production of autograph brush paintings.
 His style was refined and elegant, built as it was on his rigorous training in the academic Edo Kano school.

 In the catalogue of the British Museum only three of the five paintings are depicted.
 So you have the scoop to now look at five in their full beauty…

 Dressed in rich historical costume, the couple evoke the Tang Emperor Xuanzong (AD 685-762) and his beautiful consort Yang Guifei playing the same dragon-headed flute together.
 The furnishings and fittings are all exotically Chinese.